Mathématique: Chapter 4

 And waited.

-Given the state of his back, it was unlikely he’d be able to make good on his threat, but what the hell else was he supposed to do?
-Grimacing, Young stepped back several paces and tried to steel himself against the inevitable pain that would come with—
+Given the state of his back, he doubted he’d be able to make good on his threat.
+Grimacing, Young stepped back and tried to steel himself against the pain that’d come with—

 Rush flung the door open.